kjpvaibhav/Deep-Surveillance-with-Deep-Learning/README.md

 # Deep-Surveillance-with-Deep-Learning

 Surveillance security is a very tedious and time-consuming job.
-In this tutorial, we will build a system to automate the task of analyzing video surveillance.
+I have built a system to automate the task of analyzing video surveillance.
 We will analyze the video feed in real-time and identify any abnormal activities like violence or theft.

 There is a lot of research going on in the industry about video surveillance among them; the role of CCTV videos has overgrown.
 CCTV cameras are placed all over the places for surveillance and security.